For the sake of my health, until I retire or change to an

 on affordable, sustainable and decent housing and homelessness matters (why are politicians with “investment properties” not admitting a conflict of interest and staying out of housing affordability debates?):

-- Australia’s national opposition has announced promising policies on housing affordability (if elected); in the UK, “a second hotel . . has stepped in to offer 28 homeless people rooms over Christmas after their previous booking by a homeless project was cancelled”, while in Australia, a warning is made that a housing slump is a major economic risk (so make housing more affordable – e.g., allow tiny houses) and the financial regulator “will lift restrictions on interest-only residential lending . . . in a (STUPID!) attempt to stabilise Australia's ailing housing market”, an article on “real estate nightmares and . . . strata disputes” (which is why I would never buy a unit or apartment or flat); and a reminder that tertiary course debts are debts and can affect housing loans; “the ranks of the homeless are increasingly bolstered by . . . older women, working women, and women who've become trapped in a cycle of desperation and penury”; couch surfers”;
+- Australia’s national opposition has announced promising policies on housing affordability (if elected); in the UK, “a second hotel . . has stepped in to offer 28 homeless people rooms over Christmas after their previous booking by a homeless project was cancelled”, while in Australia, a warning is made that a housing slump is a major economic risk (so make housing more affordable – e.g., allow tiny houses) and the financial regulator “will lift restrictions on interest-only residential lending . . . in a (STUPID!) attempt to stabilise Australia's ailing housing market”, an article on “real estate nightmares and . . . strata disputes” (which is why I would never buy a unit or apartment or flat); and a reminder that tertiary course debts are debts and can affect housing loans; “the ranks of the homeless are increasingly bolstered by . . . older women, working women, and women who've become trapped in a cycle of desperation and penury”; “couch surfers”;

 on health and medical:

-- in a development that brings to mind advice to have children try as many foods as possible when young to minimise food allergies and to avoid excessive disinfection to allow the immune system to be stimulated, pets (“dogs and cats”) are reported to “protect babies against allergies and asthma — and the more pets, the better; vaccines have been delivered by drones; action against a supplements seller, after the online company claimed its products could help people build muscle while also treating anxiety, depression, heart damage, joint diseases, bone diseases and other ailments”;
+- in a development that brings to mind advice to have children try as many foods as possible when young to minimise food allergies and to avoid excessive disinfection to allow the immune system to be stimulated, pets (“dogs and cats”) are reported to “protect babies against allergies and asthma — and the more pets, the better”; vaccines have been delivered by drones; “action against a supplements seller, after the online company claimed its products could help people build muscle while also treating anxiety, depression, heart damage, joint diseases, bone diseases and other ailments”;

 on other matters in the category:

-- the US now has the trend of grandparents looking after their grandkids (which has been here for a while);
+- the US now has the trend of grandparents looking after their grandkids (which has been here for a while); - With regard to press aka the

-• With regard to press aka the media, and freedom of expression (claims of presenting “both sides” of a debate can be WRONG if the other side is RUBBISH –as is the case on LGBTIQ issues.
-Also, media can be unprofessional, but funding is an issue … ):
+of presenting “both sides” of a debate can be WRONG if the other side is RUBBISH –as is the case

-- an examination of the spread of fake news finds people are the problem; the media world has been stunned and a major German news magazine “plunged into chaos after revealing that one of its top [award winning] reporters had falsified stories over several years”;
+- an examination of the spread of fake news finds people are the problem; the media world has been stunned and a major German news magazine “plunged into chaos after revealing that one of its top [award winning] reporters had falsified stories over several years”; - With regard to crime, judicial

 - “the cost of a day in court is more emotionally, and financially draining than you might think” (which is why people should be taught about the law in high school – common things like fence disputes); there will be no appeal against the overturning of the conviction of a catholic archbishop for covering up child abuse, as there are no errors of law, and thus no legal basis; residents of a regional Australian town “say crime is out of control after a group of young people slashed the tyres of a police car while officers attended one of many recent burglaries”.